-- 2013 undergraduate class who graduated between July 1, 2012 and June 30, 2013 who started at your institution as first-time students and received a bachelor's degree between July 1, 2012 and June 30, 2013. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+H4.
+Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
+Exclude students who transferred into your institution.
+1,522